mtango99/mtango99.github.io/gravity/gravity.md

 (given I started with population data compiled by town in New England: [netown.gpkg](https://gis4dev.github.io/lessons/assets/netown.gpkg)), I just needed to clip the data to my area of interest, which was Massachusetts.
 I used a [shapefile](https://catalog.data.gov/dataset/tiger-line-shapefile-2017-state-massachusetts-current-block-group-state-based) from the TIGER Census database, and clipped the towns data to it.
-Because some towns may go to hospitals over state lines (thanks, Sanjana Roy for noticing this issue), I ran a 60 km buffer on the MA shapefile (which had to be exported with a State Plane CRS to add a buffer in km) and then clipped the hospital layer to that.
+Because some towns may go to hospitals over state lines (thanks, Sanjana Roy, for noticing this issue), I ran a 60 km buffer on the MA shapefile (which had to be exported with a State Plane CRS to add a buffer in km) and then clipped the hospital layer to that.